yalhariri/yalhariri.github.io/_posts/en-uk/2024-06-22-virtualEnvironments.md

 ./venv/bin/python
 ```

-By reaching this, we have successfully created a virtual environment with specific version of Python without having it installed in the system, and without having the root access priviligies to install that version of Python in the system.
+By reaching this, we have successfully created a virtual environment with a specific version of Python without having it installed in the system and without having the root access privileges to install that version of Python in the system.